 All oral products:

-- Do not let your child eat while his/her mouth feels numb.
-Biting of the tongue could happen.
+- Do not eat while your mouth feels numb.
+You may bite your tongue.

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.